KubbyDev/LogicGateSimulator/README.md

 The simulator lacks 2 important features that can be implemented in the future:
 - A possibility to save circuits (for the moment the only way to do that is to make a custom gate)
 - A possibility to edit custom gates (could be solved by saving feature).

-Oh, and sorry for the french comments.
-I was still commenting my code in french when I created the core of the simulator...